9/4/15 Update: Menu updated.

 Barbecued Pork Sandwich:

 This is really nothing to write home about.
 If you’re familiar with the Jack Daniels brand of pulled pork, you’ll have a pretty good idea about what to expect inside this thing.
 It’s better than Lloyd’s or Curly’s though.
-I am a bit of a meat tub connoisseur, so you can trust me on this.
 There’s a reasonably sized portion in between the basic bun, but I didn’t find it to be a particularly filling or satisfying meal.

 Chicken Breast Nuggets: